AdaCore/training_material/courses/spark_essentials/040_spark_tools/03-spark_analysis_tools.rst

 -------------------------------------

 * Invocation syntax: :command:`gnatprove -P prj-file [switches]`
-* If project file not given, like :toolname:`GPRbuild`:
+* If project file not given, like :toolname:`GPRbuild`

   - Takes the project file in the **current directory** if present
   - Otherwise generates a basic project file